 The final interview

-The firm invites around five candidates from the half-day assessment back for a final interview.
+The firm invites around six candidates from the half-day assessment back for a final interview.
 When factoring in BWB's internal pool of paralegals and star vac schemers, the total number of candidates who reach this stage is usually around 20.

 “At this stage the interviewers are looking to fully understand the candidate's interest in BWB and why they are applying to this firm over other City law firms,” Hayley Ferraro explains.
 “Candidates who have researched the firm and understand its ethos as well as current issues impacting the legal industry will stand out.”

 Our trainee sources agreed that this interview is tougher than the first.
 “It's more formal and more focused on the law, although there is the acknowledgement that you might not have attended law school yet,” said one.
 “The legal questions are pitched in broad terms – for example, they might ask you what law you'd like to see changed, or ask you to talk about a recent legal development you feel is important.”